Domestic furnishing in early modern Scotland: Beds

 There were several kinds of beds.
 A richly carved bed at Crathes Castle with Burnett family monograms is one of the few surviving 16th-century Scottish beds, attributed to an Aberdeen school of carving.
 There is also a set of two chairs at Crathes, for the laird Alexander Burnet and one for his wife Katherine Gordon, hers with Gordon heraldry and dated 1597.
 In April 1581 James VI had a "stand bed" made of walnut timber and painted, with an oak dining table.
 These stand beds were free-standing wooden structures with posts.

 James IV owned a "tursing bed", suitable to be packed and tied up for transport around Scotland.
 James V had a bed made for use on his ships.
-When he married Madeleine of Valois, his father-in-law Francis I gave him Arras tapestry, cloths of estate, three rich beds with all their furniture (curtains and counterpanes) of silk and gold, two cupboards of silver gilt plate, table carpets, and Persian carpets.
+When James V married Madeleine of Valois, his father-in-law Francis I gave him Arras tapestry, cloths of estate, three rich beds with all their furniture (curtains and counterpanes) of silk and gold, two cupboards of silver gilt plate, table carpets, and Persian carpets.

 According to the chronicle of Robert Lindsay of Pitscottie, Madeleine chose these items herself from the French royal wardrobe.
+French records mention that Francis I commissioned a new bed for the couple.
 After James V died in 1542, an inventory recorded a green velvet bed in the wardrobe of Falkland Palace with velvet covered posts, packed in coffers and travel bags called "sowmes".
+The packing cases for Madeleine's furniture were made in Paris by Hermant Therolde.
 There was also a suite of stools for her ladies in waiting, six stools for "wemen to sit upoun coverit with sad cramasy (red) velvott".
+James Carvour made a pair of folding stools for her entry or arrival.